pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I googled for how to turn the HDMI port of the Raspberry Pi on and off, and quickly found out about the [`vcgencmd`](https://elinux.org/RPI_vcgencmd_usage) command and its `display_power` subcommand.
 Unfortunately, every command I tried seemed to have no effect on the Raspberry Pi 3.
 It took me a few days to [find a fix](https://forum.magicmirror.builders/topic/16865/mmm-remotecontrol-or-vcgencmd-issue) : by editing the `/boot/config.txt` to replace `dtoverlay=vc4-kms-v3d` with `dtoverlay=vc4-fkms-v3d` and rebooting the Pi, it worked.
 It seems like the `kms` driver has a bug on the Raspberry Pi 3.
 Fortunately, switching VideoCore drivers did not impact the stream decoding performance.
 With that issue fixed, I was able to turn the screen on and off from an SSH session.

-In order to run the right commands, I once again went the hacky way and came up with a short script :
+In order to run the `vcgencmd` commands at the right time, I once again went the hacky way and came up with a short script (featuring a dirty infinite loop) :

 {% highlight bash %}
 #!/bin/bash